Shangrao Jiangxi, China Travel Guide

 Possible in rural Wuyuan, especially during harvest seasons for tea or other local produce.

-Check local calendars for any food-related festivals that might occur during your visit.
+Look at local schedules for any food-related festivals that might occur during your visit.

 By engaging in local dining experiences, you directly contribute to the sustainability of local communities and culinary traditions.